Odette Eid: Biography

 In 2000, Eid started to teach sculpture at Studio Amarilis, located on the avenue of the same name, in the district Cidade Jardim, São Paulo.
 This period marks the beginning of her digital art.
 In 2007, Odette dared to use flowers, silk, sequin and hats in her exhibition Cabeças e Reminiscências (Heads and Reminiscences), at Espaço Cultural V Centenário, in São Paulo-SP, during the Folklore Month.

 Her irreverent creations resulted in her book Minhas Cabeças (My Heads), published in 2008.
 It also gained her other exhibitions in Brazil, including one at the Art Museum of Bahia and another at Galeria Estação, in São Paulo-SP, Brazil.

 The artist won clients around the world and her works gained space in private and official collections in Germany, Australia, Austria, Brazil, China, Egypt, Spain, United States, France, Greece (Sultan Lines), Israel, Italy (Enzo Ferrari), Lebanon, Norway, Syria and Sweden (Queen Silvia).

-In the year 2017, Eid received an honor from CONSCRE – Parliamentary State Council of Communities of Foreign Roots and Cultures, awarded by the Legislative Assembly of the State of São Paulo – a recognition from the Lebanese community.
+In the year 2017, Eid received an honor from CONSCRE – Parliamentary State Council of Communities of Foreign Roots and Cultures, awarded by the Legislative Assembly of São Paulo – a recognition from the Lebanese community.

 Despite the chronic difficulty in her right arm because of the mastectomy, Eid never stopped creating.
 However, in the last years of her life, with declining health she dedicated herself to digital art and collage works, which remain unpublished.

 On March 26, 2022, Santo Antônio do Pinhal-SP opened an Open Air Museum of Eid's work, as part of the artist's centenary celebrations, which became a permanent public exhibition.